Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 You know, we have jihadists all over the world.

-We have Islamic jihadists and so forth, and right now I think we in this country face a liberal jihad.
+And right now, I think we in this country face a liberal jihad.

-We have a holy war against the constitution of this country being fought by the American left.
+We have a holy war against the Constitution of this country being fought by the American left.

-And instead of like the Islamic jihadists say, Death to America, death to America.
+And instead of like the Islamic jihadists say, death to America, death to America, What the liberal jihadists are saying is death to the Constitution.

 If they have to blow themselves up like the Islamic jihadists do, each liberal gets 72 interns in paradise.